carleton-cs-energy-analytics/point-importer/README.md

         1. You can find information on what point abbreviations/encodings mean in these decoders

+        2. **Make sure** you check that the names in the database *tags* table to ensure that you are tagging the points with the correct wording

+            1. Example: use "Setpoint" instead of "Set Point"

     2. More info on point syntax can be found in energy-analytics-comps/data/csv_descriptions on the github:

         1. ‘PointDecoder.json’ OR ‘What the points are.txt’